-A Dream Interpreted Within A Dream
+A Dream Interpreted within a Dream

 Dreams have attracted the curiosity of humankind for millennia.
-In A Dream Interpreted Within a Dream, Elliot Wolfson guides the reader through contemporary philosophical and scientific models to the archaic wisdom that the dream state and waking reality are on an equal phenomenal footing--that the phenomenal world is the dream from which one must awaken by waking to the dream that one is merely dreaming that one is awake.
+In A Dream Interpreted Within a Dream, Elliot Wolfson guides the reader through contemporary philosophical and scientific models to the archaic wisdom that the dream state and waking reality are on an equal phenomenal footing—that the phenomenal world is the dream from which one must awaken by waking to the dream that one is merely dreaming that one is awake.
 By interpreting the dream within the dream, one ascertains the wakeful character of the dream and the dreamful character of wakefulness.
 Assuming that the manner in which the act of dreaming is interpreted may illuminate the way the interpreter comprehends human nature more generally, Wolfson draws on psychoanalysis, phenomenology, and neuroscience to elucidate the phenomenon of dreaming in a vast array of biblical, rabbinic, philosophical, and kabbalistic texts.

-To understand the dream, Wolfson writes, it is necessary to embrace the paradox of the fictional truth--a truth whose authenticity can be gauged only from the standpoint of its artificiality.
+To understand the dream, Wolfson writes, it is necessary to embrace the paradox of the fictional truth—a truth whose authenticity can be gauged only from the standpoint of its artificiality.
 The dream, on this score, may be considered the semblance of the simulacrum, wherein truth is not opposed to deception because the appearance of truthfulness cannot be determined independently of the truthfulness of appearance.

 The book's characteristic Wolfsonian achievement is to open to the non-philosopher the significance of philosophical thought without reducing its complexity.
 The lucidity of the exposition and the clarity and brilliance of Wolfson's thinking is what makes this happen.
 Equally characteristic is to show how earlier traditions have been engaged in asking these questions.
-Although much of the text draws on Wolfson's main expertise in Jewish mystical thought, the analysis extends far beyond the confines of that discipline, engaging questions both ontological and epistemological.
+Although much of the text draws on Wolfson's main expertise in Jewish mystical thought the analysis extends far beyond the confines of that discipline engaging questions both ontological and epistemological.
 A book for everyone interested in the phenomenon of dream consciousness.

 author of Socrates and the Fat Rabbis